-Submitted manuscripts are screened upon receipt to evaluate its relevancy to the scope of the journal.
-Submissions that are in line with the scope of the journal will undergo a peer review process.
-This review process is single-blind, with the authors not being aware of the identity of the reviewers, but reviewers being aware of the identity of the authors.
-In the process of submission, authors are invited to suggest potential reviewers for their paper (including address and email).
-Under certain circumstances and upon special request, the APJCP is willing to conduct a double-blind review of a manuscript.
+The review process: Submitted manuscripts are screened upon receipt to evaluate its relevancy to the scope of the journal as well as degree of novelty.
+The editorial team does the initial screening.
+Submissions that are in line with the scope of the journal and include an acceptable degree of novelty, will undergo a peer review process.
+The review process includes review of the manuscript by at least two independent reviewers and one of author suggested reviewers (all reviewers must declare conflict of interest).
+Recommendation of the reviewers is the bases to decide the fate of the submission.
 When a decision is reached, it is sent to the authors by email, including the comments of the referees.
 Possible decisions after review are: accept, minor revisions, major revisions, re-submit, and reject.

 The APJCP always strive to have a timely review process and shorten the process as much as possible; however, the process may take up to two months.